Raythonic/watiba/README.md

 # Watiba
-Watiba is very light bit of syntactical sugar for Python applications.
-  It allows embedded Linux shell commands within any Python statement or expression.
+Watiba is a lightweight Python pre-compiler for embedding Linux shell commands within Python applications.

 ## Usage
 Watiba files, suffixed with ".wt", are Python programs containing embedded shell commands.
 Shell commands are expressed within backtick characters emulating BASH's original capture syntax.
 They can be placed in any Python statement or expression.
 Watiba keeps track of the current working directory after the execution of any shell command so that all subsequent shell commands keep context.
 For example: